floledermann/stimsrv-examples/README.md

 npx stimsrv --open <example-file>
 ```

-On Windows, you can also drag the example file onto the provided `launch.bat` file, or double click `launch.bat` to launch the first example in the directory.
+On Windows, you can also double click the provided `launch.bat` to launch the first experiment in a directory, or drag the desired experiment file onto `launch.bat`.

 The `--open` option will launch a browser window showing the experiment start page.
 Omit `--open` if you only want to start the server and want to start the client(s) manually.